tylerlocke225/system-installallion-for-pistis-DevOps-mentorship-program/README.md

 # system-installallion-for-pistis-DevOps-mentorship-program
-OpenSSH is a suite of secure networking utilities based on the SSH protocol.This repository provides documentation for installing, configuring, and using OpenSSH on Windows.
+OpenSSH is a suite of secure networking utilities based on the SSH protocol.This repository provides documentation for installing, configuring, and using OpenSSH on Windows
- Overview
- create a github account
- install choco package manager
- install git
- install vs code
- install vs cod extension
- install OpenSSH sever
- setup ssh keys
- setup ssh agent